dexity/dexity.github.io/_posts/2015-09-15-eucaby-architecture.md

             api: function(obj){
                 /*
                 * Ensure that Eucaby access token exists
-                * If Eucaby access token is expired refresh it
+                * Refresh Eucaby access token if it is expired
                 * Make API request
                 */